Skip advert

 Audi TT Roadster long-term test

-Our contributing editor, Steve Sutcliffe, is living with the Audi TT Roadster in Final Edition trim as part of our long-term test fleet.
+Our contributing editor, Steve Sutcliffe, spent six months with the Audi TT Roadster in Final Edition trim as part of our long-term test fleet.
 While many would assume that the TT’s soft-top is best-suited to the summer, Steve believes that Audi’s roadster is actually suitable for driving all year-round.
 This is thanks to its clever design and heating system, along with build quality that’s absolutely top-notch.
+Steve’s entire time with the TT proved to be fun-filled and trouble-free, which makes it all the more sadder that a new model isn’t in the works.

 For an alternative review of the latest Audi TT Coupe, visit our sister site carbuyer.co.uk...